 A bright and cheery shrub with white flowers in Spring and Summer, however the Winter transformation is a show stopper.
 After shedding golden yellow leaves in Autumn, the stems of Cornus … turn brilliant red.
 Great when used on mass to achieve eye catching results.

 This much loved Japanese Maple is a delight in every season.
 The Coral Bark Maple takes its name from the scarlet colour of the stems and branches during the winter months.
-When set against an evergreen green ground cover, such as Trachelospermum asiaticum, these small trees shine in the winter landscape
+When set against an evergreen green ground cover, such as Trachelospermum asiaticum, these small trees shine in the winter landscape.
+One of the best plants for winter interest.

 An elegant tree with crystal white bark, the Moss White Birch is sure to stand out in the winter garden.
 A more upright cultivar of Betula pendula, it sports the peeling white bark and delicate foliage that makes these Birches so popular.
 Imagine an avenue of these beautiful trees with a carpet of Hellebores below, proving that every season should be celebrated in the garden.